-Wash and core your apples, and peel them if you wish.
-Cut them into very thin slices up to a quarter-inch thick, then place them onto oven racks or dehydrator trays so they’re not touching.
+Wash and core your apples, and peel them, if you wish.
+Cut them into very thin slices up to a quarter-inch thick, then place the slices on oven racks or dehydrator trays so they’re not touching.
 Set your dehydrator temperature to 135ºF, or set your oven as low as it will go.
-Your apple rings are ready when they’re dry and leathery to the touch; this takes between six and 12 hours.
-Or why not dry them further for crispy apple chips?
+Your apple rings are ready when they’re dry and leathery to the touch; this takes between 6 and 12 hours.
+If you like, dry them longer for crispy apple chips!

 Once your apple rings have cooled, pack them into airtight bags or containers.
-Store somewhere cool, dark and dry for up to six months.
+Store in a cool, dark, dry place for up to six months.

 Make Apple Juice

-Apples can be juiced without any specialist equipment.
-Core and chop apples, then place them in a large stewpot.
-Cover with water, bring to the boil, then place the lid on and simmer on a low heat until the apples turn mushy.
+Apples can be juiced without any special equipment.
+Core and chop your apples, then place them into a large stewpot.
+Cover with water, bring to a boil, then cover the pot and simmer on low heat until the apples become mushy.
 Strain through a fine-mesh sieve, working a spoon back and forth over it to extract the juice.

-Refrigerate your juice and use it within a week, can hot juice in sterilized jars, or freeze in airtight containers for up to six months.
+Refrigerate your juice and use it within a week or can the hot juice in sterilized jars or freeze it in airtight containers for up to six months.

 Or why not try making applesauce, jams, or jellies?
-See a few recipes below.
+See a few recipes:

 See our short video on how to store apples safely to last all winter, how to freeze apples, and how to make chewy apple rings and fresh homemade apple juice!

-If you love growing your own food, why not take a look at our online Garden Planner which is available here: https://gardenplanner.almanac.com
+If you love growing your own food, why not take a look at our online Garden Planner?
+Available here: https://gardenplanner.almanac.com